FlorisCalkoen/CoastalCodebook/README.md

 ## Usage

-For the tuturial sessions we will use an interactive computing environment, that is built on the [Jupyter]() ecosystem and use software packages that are endorsed by the [Pangeo community](https://pangeo.io/quickstart.html).
+For the tuturial sessions we will use an interactive computing environment, that is built on the [Jupyter]() ecosystem and mostly rely on software that is supported by numfocus.
 We will communicate the tutorial content using `git` version control and provide instructions on how to do so using the GitHub client.
 In the subsections that follow we talk you through the three configurations steps.